Sowing a digital garden with GatsbyJS and Obsidian

 Overview

 In this I will describe the steps I took to create this Digital Garden.
+You can view the code for this garden here on GitHub.
+It's built using Gatsby and published to GitHub pages with Actions.

 Ingredients